thegetty/terracottas/source/views/discussion/discussion-a.md

 awareness acquired through the good music produced by the deceased Orpheus, and that Siren B expresses musical and singing virtue that is attained in harmony with the sound of the kithara.
-This interpretation can be traced more precisely to Pythagorean thought, which viewed Sirens as creatures linked to the transition from life to death but also as privileged guardians of wisdom and guarantors of cosmic harmony.
-This concept was borrowed by Plato as well; it is expressed in the myth of Er in the tenth book of *The Republic,* in which he writes that the Sirens coordinate the harmony of the celestial spheres.
+This interpretation can be traced more precisely to Pythagorean thought, which viewed sirens as creatures linked to the transition from life to death but also as privileged guardians of wisdom and guarantors of cosmic harmony.
+This concept was borrowed by Plato as well; it is expressed in the myth of Er in the tenth book of *The Republic,* in which he writes that the sirens coordinate the harmony of the celestial spheres.
 It is significant that the central theme of this myth is precisely the individual liberty of man in the choice between good and evil, the freedom to place oneself in